 If you don’t spend your cash balance, you can keep it.
 While this might be true, don’t expect this to be realistic for the first 10 years of your policy.
 First of all, you don’t have much of a cash balance to begin with.
 Second, most insurance companies levy heavy fees and surrender charges that will eat into this cash balance.

 Additionally, the return you’ll receive from a life insurance policy will far underperform what you would reasonably respect from a diversified portfolio.
 Although salesmen might try to sell policies such as variable life (which allows you to dabble in the stock market), or variable universal life (which allows you to dabble in the stock market and figure out how much you want to pay in monthly premiums), you can rest assured that the lion’s share of any profits will go to the insurance company.

-> The same reason any other salesman would try to upsell you—there’s a larger commission.
-It is very difficult to pinpoint exactly how insurance companies compensate their agents, since there are so many variables: type of policy, number of policies sold, regulations, etc.
+The same reason any other salesperson would try to upsell you — there’s a larger commission.
+It is very difficult to pinpoint exactly how insurance companies compensate their agents, since there are so many variables: Type of policy, number of policies sold, regulations, etc.

-> However, there’s a general rule of thumb: insurance agents receive a first year commission, paid immediately after the first insurance premium is paid by the policyholder.
-This commission can be upwards of 50% of the first year’s premiums, and many anecdotes indicate that it can be as much (or more than) 100% of the first year’s premium.
+However, there’s a general rule of thumb: Insurance agents receive a first-year commission, paid immediately after the first insurance premium is paid by the policyholder.
+This commission can be upward of 50% of the first year’s premiums, and many anecdotes indicate that it can be as much (or more than) 100% of the first year’s premium.
 However, as the policy matures, the insurance company earns its money back (and then some), because the agent’s commission trails off significantly after the first year.

-> If you know this fact, then there are two observations that follow:
+If you know this fact, then there are two observations that follow: